Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/introduction.rst

-Making this node map is accomplished by working in a :doc:`Node Editor window </editors/node_editor/editor>`.
+Making this node map is accomplished by working in a :doc:`Node Editor </editors/node_editor/editor>`.
 This section covers:

 - Enabling Material Nodes.
-- The Node Editor window, its basic controls, and working with nodes.
+- The Node Editor, its basic controls, and working with nodes.
 - The specific types of nodes available for materials.

 Accessing The Node Editor